It's so important to be conscious of who makes your clothes.

 In 2016, we went on a mission to seek the impossible.
 We wanted to find affordable yet ethical factories without compromising the quality of our products.
 We decided to research factories in Southern China, an area with a strong sense of Muslim community (and also home of the famous Huaisheng Mosque, one of the oldest mosques in the world, built over 1,300 years ago by Sa'ad Ibn Abi Waqqas!)

 A photo of The Huaisheng Mosque.
-Taken by Sireen, May 2016.
+May 2016.

 My mother and I spent a month in China in order to find the best factories for our products.
 We were very specific about the type of factories we wanted to work with, and when we found the right ones, we knew because they just felt right.
 From the treatment of workers, to the overall appearance of the factories, and based on the overall work environment, we knew we were making the right decisions.
 Each factory we work with today has ethical compliance certificates and is given a compliance audit in order to evaluate the workers’ wages, hours, and overall environment.